Football agent Mino Raiola 'fighting' for his life in hospital & is outraged by false reports claiming he has died | Goal.com

 The post, which has now been deleted, read: "Real Madrid CF, its president and its Board of Directors deeply regret the death of Mino Raiola and would like to express their condolences, their affection and their affection to all his relatives and loved ones."

-Raiola's star-studded client list includes the likes of Paul Pogba, Erling Haaland and Zlatan Ibrahimovic, and in 2020 it was reported that he had a net worth of £62 million ($77m).
+Raiola's star-studded client list includes the likes of Pogba, Ibrahimovic and Erling Haaland, and in 2020 it was reported that he had a net worth of £62 million ($77m).

-Matthijs de Ligt’s €73m (£62m/$77m) move to Juventus from Ajax in 2019 was overseen by Raiola, who also manufactured Gianluigi Donnarumma's free transfer to Paris Saint-Germain following his Milan exit last year.
+Matthijs de Ligt’s €73m (£62m/$77m) move to Juventus from Ajax in 2019 was overseen by Raiola, while he was also involved in Gianluigi Donnarumma's free transfer to Paris Saint-Germain following his Milan exit last year.

 Raiola represents Italy duo Mario Balotelli and Marco Verratti too, as well as Ajax's latest prospect Ryan Gravenberch and Inter's Denzel Dumfries.